GerHobbelt/civet-webserver/docs/Contribution.md

   please first create an issue on GitHub to discuss the planned changed.

 - In case you think you found a security issue that should be evaluated and fixed before public disclosure, feel free to write an email.
-Although CivetWeb is a fork from Mongoose from 2013, the code bases are different now, so security vulnerabilities of Mongoose usually do not affect CivetWeb.
+Although CivetWeb is a fork from CivetWeb from 2013, the code bases are different now, so security vulnerabilities of CivetWeb usually do not affect CivetWeb.
 See also [SECURITY.md](https://github.com/civetweb/civetweb/blob/master/SECURITY.md).

 Why does a pull request need a description?